GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 117.
-O praise the Lord ye nations all
+Voice Text: CXVII.
+O Praise the Lord, ye nations all

 General Note